8anime/Date-and-Time-extractor/README.md

 ### Usage
 1. Launch the app. cd ./dateExtractor, python dateExtractorGUI.py
-2. Load your text data or documents.
+2. Load your CSV file.
 3. Click the "Extract Dates" button to identify and extract dates.
 4. View the extracted dates in the text area or export them as needed.